What You’ll Learn

 Looker also makes great use of color in its above-the-fold promo.
 The banner is eye-catching but not overwhelming.

-And take a look at the color of the button of itself.
-It’s almost red, which will inevitably draw eyes, but not quite red, avoiding any negative connotations users may have with the dreaded red pen.
+And take a look at the color of the button itself.
+It’s almost red, which will inevitably draw eyes and is often associated with power, but more hot pink, which can be associated with creativity.